Interpretable Model Summaries Using the Wasserstein Distance: Applied data analysis

-To ease interpretation of the models, we plotted the coefficients not related to resection---which are the intercepts in this model---over time to see how the effects change for both the models fit on the training and the test data (figure \ref{fig:gbm_or}).
+To ease interpretation of the models, we plotted the coefficients not related to resection status over time to see how the effects change for both the models fit on the training and the test data (Figure \ref{fig:gbm_or}).
 Overall, the fits between the training and test data are similar but with two noticeable differences: the test data model is more variable and the effect of age on the test data also changes on average from negative to positive towards the end of the follow-up period.
 However, the ultimate effects of these covariates are dwarfed by the effect of resection status.
-Ultimately, everyone dies from GBM and the heat maps of coefficient effects in figures \ref{fig:gbm_heat} and \ref{fig:gbm_rank} show this.
+Ultimately, everyone dies from GBM and the heat maps of coefficient effects in Figures \ref{fig:gbm_heat} and \ref{fig:gbm_rank} show this.